Saab heads for scrapyard as long rescue quest fails

 Saab presented its first prototype in 1947 after moving out of aeronautical engineering and built a small, loyal following.

-A separate Saab (SAABb.ST) defense and security company still exists.
+A separate Saab (SAABb.ST) defence and security company still exists.
 General Motors bought 50 percent of the car company in 1990 and the rest in 2000.

 It decided to sell the brand in 2009 after the financial crisis and came close to closing it before Swedish Automobile, then called Spyker Cars, bought Saab in January 2010.